-ACC Graduate and Associate Spotlight: Paul Alvarez
+ACC Graduate Spotlight: Anthony Robinson

-What advice do you have for new students?
+What advice would you give new students?

 Share this story:

 Recent Career Stories

 After responding to an invitation from American Career College career services specialist Joshua Cosa, a prominent respiratory therapist employer last week paid a visit to the ACC-Orange County campus to meet with a group of soon-to-be...

 Less than two years after graduating with American Career College's first physical therapist assistant cohort, Paul Alvarez is back in school — but this time as an instructor.
 Alvarez worked for more than a year at Beverly Hospital as a physical...